 While retail colocation pricing can vary considerably, below are examples of low and high rental rates for <250 kW deployments.
-The retail pricing examples are shown for the top 5 data center markets in the United States, ordered by the commissioned power capacity in colocation environments definition.
+The retail pricing examples are shown for the top 5 data center markets in the United States.
 Specifically, these markets include Northern Virginia, Silicon Valley, Chicago, Dallas-Fort Worth, and Phoenix.

 Rental Rates for <250 kW Deployments – per kW per month